kam193/assemblyline-services/ASTGrep/README.md

 Service using [AST-Grep](https://ast-grep.github.io/) to analyze code for obfuscation.

 Currently in the alpha stage.
-Be default utilizes `sg lsp` to avoid loading rules on every request.
+By default utilizes `sg lsp` to avoid loading rules on every request.

 ## Usage without Assembylyline